GeekyShiva/Self-Driving-Car/SRS.md

 The purpose of this document is to provide a debriefed view of requirements and specifications of the project called `Volante`.

-Goal of this project is to make an autonomous self-driving car, capable of maneuvering around bends, avoid obstacles and follow traffic signals and road signs.
+Goal of this project is to make an autonomous self-driving car, capable of manoeuvreing around bends, avoiding obstacles and following traffic signals and road signs.

 The tools used in this project and described in this document are:

 * TensorFlow library for machine learning
-* Vision API by Google Cloud Platform and Tensor Flow.
+* Vision API by Google Cloud Platform and TensorFlow.

 The hardware used in this project and described in this document are:

 * RC Car serving as the actual self-driving car
 * Arduino Uno used for controlling the car speed and turning radius
-* Ultrasonic sensor to detect objects infront of the car
+* Ultrasonic sensor to detect objects in front of the car
 * Raspberry Pi used for capturing and transmission of camera data and communicating with Google Cloud Platform
 * PiCamera used for capturing objects in front of the car